 School education segment

 - In early childhood care and education, the overall aim will be to attain optimal outcomes in the domains of:

 - Development of communication and early language, literacy, and numeracy.

 - Immediate measures will be taken on improving foundational literacy and numeracy.

-- There will be various initiatives which will focus on curtailing dropout rates and ensuring universal access to education at all levels.
+- There will be various initiatives that will focus on curtailing dropout rates and ensuring universal access to education at all levels.

-- The 10+2 structure in school’s education will be modified with a new curricular re-structuring of 5+3+3+4 covering ages 3-18 years.
+- The 10+2 structure in school education will be modified with a new curricular re-structuring of 5+3+3+4 covering ages 3-18 years.

 Higher education Segment

 - The policy aims to make quality universities and colleges which would in turn develop good, thoughtful, well-rounded, and creative individuals.

 - The main thrust of this policy is to build large multidisciplinary universities and end the fragmentation of higher education by transforming higher education institutions into large multidisciplinary universities, colleges, and HEI clusters/Knowledge Hubs, each of which will aim to have 3,000 or more students.